ghassanSaliby123/Spring-and-Hibernate/11- Spring Boot-Thymeleaf/README.txt

-Using Thymelead with spring boot for web application
+This secation contains conde examples of using Thymelead with spring boot for web application